1khizra/Diabetes-Complication-Prediction/README.md

 👤 Patient Management

 The application provides functionality for managing patient information and prediction records.

 📈 Analytics

 The system provides analytical views and visualizations for interpreting prediction-related information.

 📄 Patient Reports

 The framework generates patient-oriented reports containing relevant prediction results and recommendations.

 🤖 AI-Assisted Interaction

 The application integrates the Gemini API to provide an AI-assisted interaction component.

 🔬 Project Workflow

+The complete system follows a multi-stage workflow based on the project's implemented prediction framework:

 Start
   │